sthiede/Comparative_Genomics/docs/source/day1_afternoon.md

 tabix Rush_KPC_266__filter_gatk_ann.vcf.gz
 ```

-Open a new terminal and run scp commands or cyberduck to get these files to your local system.
+Open a new terminal and run the scp command or cyberduck to get these files to your local system.

 ```